higlass/higlass/docs/track_types.rst

 track-type: ``horizontal-heatmap``
 datatype: ``matrix``

-1D heatmaps are regulat 2D heatmaps sliced across the diagonal and rotated 45 degrees.
-The base of the 1D heatmap is always the diagonal of the 2D heatmap.
+Rotated 2D heatmaps are regular 2D heatmaps sliced across the diagonal and rotated 45 degrees.
+The base of the heatmap is always the diagonal of the 2D heatmap.
 This is useful for displaying data, such as HiC, which has prominent features along the diagonal.